Microchip-MPLAB-Harmony/usb_apps_host/apps/hid_basic_keyboard/readme.md

 - Connect the EDBG USB Micro-B port J14 on the board to the computer using a micro USB cable.
 - Connect the USB device to the USB Type-A connector "A5-USB-B" (J13).
 - The demonstration uses the EDBG USB Micro-B port J14 to transfer demonstration application messages on a PC.
 - RGB LED indicates a Device Connection (Attached device has been successfully enumerated and configured).
-This LED is also toggled on Keyboard "CapsLock" press event.
+The LED on the keyboard is also toggled on Keyboard "CapsLock" press event.

 ### <a name="config_15"></a> [Curiosity PIC32MZ EF 2.0 Development Board](https://www.microchip.com/Developmenttools/ProductDetails/DM320209)